shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step1.md

     ![example-pipelines-list](logspipeline/assets/example-pipelines-list.png)

-Let's start adding processors to the pipeline so that the log for `service:flog` start getting processed.
+Let's start adding processors to the pipeline so that the logs for `service:flog` start getting processed.